hurik/MangaManagerAndDownloader/README.md

 ## How to use
 1. Download and extract in a folder.
 2. Start `MangaDownloader.jar`, with a doubleclick or `java -jar MangaDownloader.jar`.
-3. Select a site and update the manga list.
+3. Click `Select Site`, mark the desired site and click `Update` and then `Select`.
-5. Select a manga and the chapters to download.
+4. Select a manga and the chapters to download and click `Add`.
-6. Click on download and start in the download window.
+5. Click on `Start` to start the download.

-7. Wait ...
-8. Downloaded mangas are in the mangas folder in the programm directory.
+While downloading you can add more mangas.
+You can also add mangas from different sites.

 ## Feature requests and bug report
 [https://github.com/hurik/MangaDownloader/issues](https://github.com/hurik/MangaDownloader/issues)